elitelinux/console/README.md

 -----
 These scripts can be executed by a person with basic knowledge about using the console, execute permissions and privileges restrictions

-how I can run these scripts in the console?
+How I can run these scripts in the console?
 =======
 -----